1

 Achieving prototype success means moving into the last phase of production: manufacturing.
 Here, you use your marketing data from the ideation stage to decide on the appropriate quantity for your first production run.
 You will also determine what tooling is necessary and what material will best suit your product’s needs.
 Finally, your perfected prototype can move into manufacturing as the next step to market.

-Comprehensive Prototyping Services From Farris Group
+Comprehensive Prototyping Services From Farris

-At Farris Group, our design engineering experts will guide you through the prototyping process and help you determine the optimal materials, design, and tolerances for your project to adhere to best manufacturing practices and pinpoint cost-saving opportunities in production.
-With over 40 years of experience, high-tech equipment, and the capability to handle almost any fabrication project, trust Farris Group to get you from prototype to production quickly and efficiently.
+At Farris, our design engineering experts will guide you through the prototyping process and help you determine the optimal materials, design, and tolerances for your project to adhere to best manufacturing practices and pinpoint cost-saving opportunities in production.
+With over 40 years of experience, high-tech equipment, and the capability to handle almost any fabrication project, trust Farris to get you from prototype to production quickly and efficiently.

 We utilize CNC mills and lathes, MIG and TIG welders, press brakes, injection molding equipment, and more for precision prototype production in metals, plastics, and wood with quick turn times.
 Our prototyping services include everything from design assistance to assembly and finish treatments for prototypes that allow you to evaluate form and fit as well as function.
 For more information about our prototyping capabilities, contact us today.